Content Creators

 You can also post to Stack Overflow , using the tags decentraland or decentraland-ecs.

-You can also ask in Discord .
+You can also ask in the Decentralnad Discord .
 In the Support section, the #sdk channel is for questions regarding code, the #builder-and-3d channel is for questions regarding 3D models and art. #code-contribution is for discussing PRs to the SDK codebase.

 3D Art Assets #